 7. Analyzing Your Restaurant Food Cost

 Before you start planning and putting things into action, you need to do a market analysis.
-Review your restaurants and outlets, analyze trends over the last three months and create a plan of action accordingly.
+Review your restaurants and outlets, analyze trends over the last three months, and create a plan of action accordingly.
 You need to assess the probable traffic of customers, orders, and sales to take an estimation of the number of raw ingredients required.
-With a prior plan in place, you can manage and gain control of your restaurant food costs efficiently.
+With a prior plan in place, you can manage and gain control of your restaurant’s food costs efficiently.

-Forecasting based on previous trends in food consumption enables minimal stocking to avoid wastage and provides only the best and freshest product to your customers.
+Forecasting based on previous trends in food consumption enables the minimal stocking to avoid wastage and provides only the best and freshest product to your customers.

 There are various expenses that are bleeding the restaurants dry, and food cost is one of the crucial amongst them.
 Hence memorize these seven tips and follow them diligently and see how it helps you to keep your cash registers overflowing.